wandb/docs/docs/guides/app/features/notes.md

 # Notes

-There are a few ways to take notes about your work in Weights & Biases.
+There are a few ways to take notes about your work in W&B.

 1. Add notes to a run.
 These notes show up on the run page in the overview tab and in the table of runs on the project page.
 2. Add notes to a project.
 These notes show up on the project page in the overview tab.